-As an administrator of your organization, you determine whether HTTPS is required for all transactions and whether anonymous access is allowed to your portal.
-You can also configure trusted servers and configure a list of portals with which you want to share secure content.
-This is a privilege reserved for the administrator role.
+As a default administrator or member with the appropriate privileges, you determine whether HTTPS is required for all transactions and whether anonymous access is allowed to your portal.
+You can also configure security settings for sharing and searching, password policies, sign in options, access notices, information banners, trusted servers, and more.

 Visit ArcGIS Trust Center for more in-depth security, privacy, and compliance information.

-- Click Organization at the top of the site and click Edit Settings.
+- At the top of the site, click Organization and click the Settings tab.

-- Click Security on the left side of the page.
+- Click Security on the side of the page.

 - Configure any of the following security settings: